-The Company has adopted a Code of Ethics that applies to its principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
+The Company has adopted a Code of Ethics that applies to its principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions, as well as its Board of Directors.
 A copy of the Code of Ethics is filed as Exhibit 14 to this Report.
 A copy is also posted on the Santa Fe page of its parent company's website at www.intgla.com.
 The Company will provide to any person without charge, upon request, a copy of its Code of Ethics by sending such request to: Santa Fe Financial Corporation, Attn: Treasurer, 10940 Wilshire Blvd., Suite 2150, Los Angeles, CA 90024.
 The Company will promptly disclose any amendments or waivers to its Code of Ethics on Form 8-K.